 The CPU access must not extend the Idle time of the TSM.
 The gating should be used for each write operation or a sequence of ESI write accesses in a row.

-GC1 GC Module

-Function Uncorrectable memory bit error flag (GCCTL1.UBDIFG) does not trigger NMI has been detected in non-volatile memory.
+GC1 GC Module Category Functional Function Uncorrectable memory bit error flag (GCCTL1.UBDIFG) does not trigger NMI Description The GCCTL1.UBDIFG flag is an interrupt flag that gets set if an uncorrectable bit error has been detected in non-volatile memory.
 Even the GCCTL1.UBDIFG flag is set to 1 (GCCTL0.UBDRSTEN = 0 and GCCTL0.UBDIE = 1), it does not trigger a NMI request.
-In this case, the application is not notified via a NMI request that an uncorrectable bit error occurred in non-volatile memory (SYSSNIV = 0).
+In